DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 | <center> <b><i> GSC Block-Diagram from [6] </i></b> </center> |

-We propose a pseudo-real time implementation.
-A "valve activity detector" would be needed when performing the spectral subtraction: when the valve is active, the algorithm stops collecting noise frames!
+We propose a pseudo-real-time implementation.
+A "valve activity detector" would be necessary when performing spectral subtraction; the algorithm must stop collecting noise frames when the valve is active!

-In a first approximation we will work without a "valve activity detection".
-Because most of the background noise is somewhat pseudo-stationary while the valve sound is brief, we will collect a long "noise history".
-This method will not work for other devices: pump, fan.
-Then we will develop a Valve Activity Detetecion and compare both approaches: with and without VAD.
+Initially, we will approximate without a "valve activity detector" because much of the background noise is somewhat pseudo-stationary, while the valve sound is brief.
+We will accumulate a long "noise history."
+This approach might not be effective for other devices like pumps or fans.
+Subsequently, we will develop a Valve Activity Detector and compare both methods: with and without VAD.

-The GSC introduces distortion in the valve sound.
-We will see if this impacts the classification model acuracy.
-The added distortion is a redhibitory issue for ASR applications for example.
+The GSC might introduce distortion into the valve sound.
+We will assess whether this affects the accuracy of the classification model.
+Such added distortion could be a significant issue for applications like Automatic Speech Recognition (ASR).

-#### Pseudo-real time implementation
+#### Pseudo-Real-Time Implementation:

-Frame by frame implementation with overlap-add.
-We slide a nfft long window on all 10 second signals, with a 66% overlap, compute the fft, apply Beamforming and NR Gain in the frequency domain and rebuild the denoised output signals frame by frame after computing an ifft.
+Frame-by-Frame Processing: We implement this with overlap-add, sliding an NFFT-length window over all 10-second signals with a 66% overlap.
+We compute the FFT, apply beamforming, and noise reduction gain in the frequency domain, then reconstruct the denoised output signals frame by frame using an IFFT.

-Parameters for denoising the recordings:
+Parameters for Denoising the Recordings:

-- Frames:  Nfft= 512, fs=16000Hz, t= 32 ms.
+- Frames: NFFT = 512, sampling rate (fs) = 16000 Hz, frame duration (t) = 32 ms.
-- sliding a NFFT=512 points window frame on the 10 s recordings with a shift of NFFT/3
+- Slide an NFFT=512 point window frame over the 10-second recordings with a shift of NFFT/3.
-- compute the FFT of each microphone channel.
+- Compute the FFT for each microphone channel.
-- apply the beamforming filters to each microphone channel in the frequency domain
+- Apply the beamforming filters in the frequency domain to each microphone channel.
-- sum
+- Sum the results.
-- compute the IFFT
+- Compute the IFFT.
-- rebuild the denoised signal frame by frame.
+- Reconstruct the denoised signal frame by frame.

-The procedure is available in the Jupyter Notebook:  <b><i>Part I: Preliminary Activities</i></b>
+This procedure is detailed in the Jupyter Notebook: Part I: Preliminary Activities.

 ##  Valve Activity Detection (VAD)